ResetXPDR/MSFS_AutoFPS/README.md

     - TLOD and OLOD labels will show with a `"D"` prefix and tooltip when `DynSet` is active — even if AutoFPS reduction is disabled — as MSFS dynamic settings remain active.
     - An MSFS icon will also be shown before the AutoFPS icon in the Sim Values panel title when dynamic settings is enabled, to indicate hybrid automation is active.
     - `DynSet` and the MSFS target frame rate can be changed at any time, including mid-flight, with changes reflected in the Reduce status display.
-    - DynSet enable/disable and increase/decrease buttons are available in Test Mode, activated by setting the TestMode and ShowDynSetButtonsInTestMode keys in the app's root folder common config file to "true", to allow instant changes to these settings without needing to open MSFS settings.
+    - DynSet enable/disable and increase/decrease buttons are available when Log+ is enabled to allow instant changes to these settings without needing to open MSFS settings.
     - Unlike AutoFPS-controlled LOD reduction, actual reduction amounts are not reflected in the TLOD and OLOD display values, as these are internal to MSFS and currently only visible via Developer Mode FPS view.
     - Works best when using MSFS-set FPS cap, with Max and Dynamic Settings Target Frame Rates in MSFS settings set to the native frame rate equivalent of the AutoFPS target FPS, and the FPS Cap automation mode in AutoFPS.
     - If not using an FPS cap, it is recommended to set the MSFS dynamic settings target frame rate to at least 10 FPS lower than the native frame rate equivalent of the AutoFPS target FPS for best results.